Cranebrook

 Cranebrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect this region.
-Notable ones include Nepean Business Park, Nepean Business Park at Penrith Lakes Employment Lands (14-278 Old Castlereigh Road), Cranebrook Retail Development, and Laycock Street Residential Subdivision.
-The following list provides details on those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely affecting the region.
+Key initiatives include Nepean Business Park, located at 14-278 Old Castlereagh Road in Cranebrook, and Laycock Street Residential Subdivision.
+The following list details projects of notable relevance.

 Professional plan users can use the search below to filter and access additional projects.